Gloriana Ranocchini

-Gloriana Ranocchini (1957 – 1993) was Captain Regent of San Marino from 1 April 1984 to 1 October 1984 and 1 October 1989 to 1 April 1990.
+Gloriana Ranocchini (born 1957) was Captain Regent of San Marino from 1 April 1984 to 1 October 1984 and 1 October 1989 to 1 April 1990.

 Career

 In 1984, she was co-regent with Giorgio Crescentini.
 In 1989, Leo Achilli was her co-regent.
-She was a member of the Sammarinese Communist Party and of the Sammarinese Women Union, a civil association for women's rights.
+She was a member of the Sammarinese Communist Party and the Union of Sammarinese Women, a civil association for women's rights.
 She also founded the Sammarinese Oncological Association.
 She is remembered as one of the most prominent female figures of San Marino and the protagonist of the reform of Sammarinese family law.

-Personal life

-She died of cancer on 8 April 1993.